ozwaldorf/lutgen-rs/README.md

 Usage: lutgen [OPTIONS] [CUSTOM_COLORS]...

 Arguments:
   [CUSTOM_COLORS]...
-List of custom colors to add to the palette.
+          List of custom hexidecimal colors to add to the palette.
 If `-p` is not used to specify a base palette, at least 1 color is required

 Options:
+  -p <PALETTE>
-  -p <PALETTE>                   Add colors from a predefined base palette.
-Use `lutgen -p` to view all options -a <ALGORITHM>                 Algorithm to generate the LUT with [default: v1] [possible values: v1, v0] -o, --output <OUTPUT>          Path to write the generated file to.
+          Add colors from a predefined base palette.
+Use `lutgen -p` to view all options

+  -a <ALGORITHM>
+          Interpolated remapping algorithm to generate the LUT with

+          [default: gaussian-v1]

+          Possible values:
+          - gaussian-v1:      Fastest algorithm for gaussian interpolated remapping
+          - gaussian-v0:      Original algorithm for gaussian interpolated remapping
+          - nearest-neighbor: Non-interpolated algorithm that remaps to the nearest neighbor

+  -o, --output <OUTPUT>
+          Path to write the generated file to.
 Defaults to the current dir with some parameters (ex: `./hald_clut_v1_4_20_512.png`)

-  -l, --level <LEVEL>            HaldCLUT color depth.
-8 bit = 512x512 image [default: 8]
+  -l, --level <LEVEL>
+          Hald level (ex: 8 = 512x512 image)

-  -m, --mean <MEAN>              Mean for the gaussian distribution [default: 4] -s, --std-dev <STD_DEV>        Standard deviation for the gaussian distribution [default: 20] -i, --iterations <ITERATIONS>  Number of iterations to average together [default: 512] -h, --help                     Print help (see more with '--help') -V, --version                  Print version
+          [default: 8]

+  -m, --mean <MEAN>
+          Mean for the gaussian distribution

+          [default: 4]

+  -s, --std-dev <STD_DEV>
+          Standard deviation for the gaussian distribution

+          [default: 20]

+  -i, --iterations <ITERATIONS>
+          Number of iterations to average together

+          [default: 512]

+  -h, --help
+          Print help (see a summary with '-h')

+  -V, --version
+          Print version
 ```

 ### Library